John-Kyalo/John-Kyalo/README.md

 - 👯 I’m looking to collaborate on Data projects.
-Structring the data ecosystem, Analysing, Modelling and Visualizing data
+Structuring the data ecosystem, Analysing, Modelling and Visualizing data
 <!--
 **John-Kyalo/John-Kyalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.